 How do I get started?

 If you’re concerned about bulking up, Dr. Tatum assures that it takes a lot of effort to build bulky muscle.
-“If you’re looking to just tone your muscles, use a lower weight and perform more repetitions.
+“If you want to tone your muscles, use lower weight and perform more repetitions.
 Bulky muscle is built through more weight and fewer repetitions.”

-If you’ve been cautioned on other exercise programs in the past, talk to your doctor before beginning any physical exercise regimen.
-If you’re recovering from an injury, be sure to check with your doctor about what exercises you can do and what to avoid.
+If you’ve been cautioned on other exercise programs, talk to your doctor before beginning any physical exercise regimen.
+If you’re recovering from an injury, check with your doctor about what exercises you can do and what to avoid.

-To view a list of Kettering Health Network Sports Medicine programs and locations, visit ketteringhealth.org/sportsmed
+To view a list of Kettering Health Sports Medicine programs and locations, visit ketteringhealth.org/sportsmed.